 Clusters were hand harvested in at night to ensure gentle processing of cool fruit.
 At the winery, the grapes were hand sorted, destemmed, and 10% of fruit was left "whole cluster" for complexity.
-The grapes were then fermented in small open top bins with hand punchdowns conducted twice per day.
-A blend of natural and cultured yeasts were used for fermentation.
-At dryness, the grapes were pressed directly into a combination of 40% new French oak barrels for 11 months aging.
-The final blend consists of the winemakers selection of the best barrels.
+The grapes were then fermented in small open top bins with hand punch downs conducted twice per day.
+A blend of natural and cultured yeasts was used for fermentation.
+At dryness, the grapes were pressed directly into a combination of 40% new French oak barrels and 60% 1 year plus barrels for 11 months aging.
+The final blend consists of the winemaker’s selection of the best barrels.

 Suacci Vineyard is a 6.5-acre vineyard planted on south facing slopes of the Sebastopol Hills in Blucher Valley.
 An especially cool pocket of the Russian River Valley, there are short windows of heat in the midday, followed once again by the ocean breezes which flow through the Petaluma Gap.
 With low yields and tiny clusters, this vineyard consistently produces Pinot Noir with intense, complex flavors and pronounced acidity.